portworx/px-docs/runc/index.md

 To install and configure PX to run directly with runC, please use the configuration steps described in this section.

+>**Note 1:**<br/>If you are running PX with either `Kubernetes` or `Mesosphere DC/OS`, it is recommended to use the orchestrator specific installation instructions for those environments.
->**Note:**<br/>It is highly recommended to include the steps outlined in this document in a systemd unit file, so that PX starts up correctly on every reboot of a host.
+>**Note 2:**<br/>It is highly recommended to include the steps outlined in this document in a systemd unit file, so that PX starts up correctly on every reboot of a host.
 An example unit file is shown below.

 ## Install the PX OCI bundle
 Portworx provides a Docker based installation utility to help deploy the PX OCI